Looking for a 15-minute meal to curb your hunger? Try this quick garlic shrimp couscous, which comes together in a flash.

 Picture this: you just got off work and ran to the gym, or picked up your littles at school or daycare.
 In the rush of getting out the door at work, you realize you forgot your afternoon snack.
 Your stomach is starting to rumble and sounds above normal decibel levels start to make your head throb.
 Before you try to squelch the urge to lash out at a spouse, friend or little one you realize it’s already too late: you’re hangry.
+Looking for a quick meal to curb hanger in a flash?
+Shrimp couscous to the rescue!
+Keep reading for the recipe, and more about how to cure hanger.

 Yes hangry: that combination of hunger and anger that destroys everything in its path until your rumbling stomach is satisfied.
 If you’re human, you’ve likely been hangry before, or at least seen someone else act out of hanger.
 We talk to a lot of people about food, and the question that most often comes up is: how do I get a quick (and nutritious) meal on the table at the end of a busy day when I’m bordering on hangry?